ElmerCSC/elmerfem/ElmerWorkflows/FreeCADBatchFEMTools/README.md

 # FreeCADBatchFEMTools - A library for using FreeCAD for FEM preprocessing in batch mode
 FreeCADBatchFEMTools.py is a set of tools for handling batch type preprocessing for Elmer Solver.
-The library was written by Trafotek Oy in collaboration with VTT Oy.
+The library was written by Trafotek Oy in collaboration with VTT Oy and supported by Business Finland.

+# Features
+- Inteded for batch mode usage (automatic preprocessing)
+- Creating mesh objects for FreeCAD
+- Manipulating the mesh sizes of solids
+- Creating meshes using Gmsh
+- Running ElmerGrid and exporting mesh for ElmerSolver
+- Selecting and naming bodies and boundaries for ElmerSolver

 # Requirements
 - FreeCAD 0.18 (tested with Libs: 0.18R13824 (Git))